 Costa Rica’s broadband market is the most developed in Central America, with the highest broadband penetration for this sub-region.
 Geographical distribution however is unequal, with a much higher digital gap than in the case of telephone services.
 Compared with the whole of Latin America, Costa Rica’s broadband penetration lags behind Chile, Argentina, Uruguay, and some Caribbean islands.

-The DTT market was underway in mid-2012, with the first digital broadcast.
+The DTT market is underway, with the first digital broadcast in 2012.
 The switch to DTTV is expected to be completed by the end of 2017.

 |Penetration of telecoms services:|